 About 120 miles (195 km) long on its north-west/south-east main axis and 20 miles (32 km) in maximum width with an area of 1,147 sq miles (2971 km˛), Choiseul is located in the Solomon islands group to the north of the New Georgia group and to the east of Bougainville.
-The island possesses nothing of significant military importance, lacking useful anchorages or suitable sites for airfields, and is the most rugged of the Solomon islands with thick jungle, rocky spurs jutting out from the central mountain range right to the coast.
+The island possesses nothing of significant military importance as it lacks useful anchorages or sites suitable for the construction of airfields, and is the most rugged of the Solomon islands with thick jungle, and rocky spurs jutting out from the central mountain range right to the coast.
 This last makes movement along the coast very difficult.

 The coastwatchers Charles J. Waddell and Sub-Lieutenant Carden W. Seton were based on Choiseul, and provided invaluable intelligence on Japanese ship movements during the Guadalcanal campaign.
 The island also became a significant Japanese staging area for barges evacuating troops from Kolombangara after it was island bypassed by the Allies, and Seton estimated that 4,000 Japanese had passed through and another 3,000 were still on the island by a time late in 1943.